-Turn off your computer and all peripherals such as your monitor or printer.
-Open the computer and remove your existing graphics card (if any).
-(If graphics hardware is built into the motherboard of your computer, this graphics hardware should automatically disable itself after your Matrox card is installed.)
+- b Turn off your computer and all peripherals such as your monitor or printer. - c Open the computer and remove your existing graphics card.
+(If graphics hardware is built into the motherboard of your computer, this graphics hardware should automatically disable itself after your Matrox card is installed.
+For more information, see your system manual.)

-\ With multi-display mode, you may be able to use your existing graphics card.
-For Windows 98/Me/2000/XP, see Windows 98/Me/2000/XP online help under "Multiple Display Support".
-For Windows NT 4.0, only Matrox graphics card models supported by the Matrox display driver can be used.
+^{} With multi-display mode, you may be able to use your existing graphics card.
+For Windows 2000/XP, see Windows 2000/XP online help under "Install additional monitors".

-3 Choose an expansion slot
+2 Choose an expansion slot

 Most computers have different types of expansion slots.
-Choose an AGP or PCI slot, depending on the type of Matrox card you have.
+Choose an AGP, PCI, or PCI Express (PCIe) slot, depending on the type of Matrox card you have.
+If you have a PCI card, your card supports both 64-bit and 32-bit PCI slots.
 Your system manual should identify the location of each type of expansion slot in your computer.